vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 If the user needs to continue using any legacy Tanzu CLI for a while, it is preferable to keep the `login` plugin installed, as it is needed for such CLIs.
-Once the user no longer needs any legacy CLI, they can run `tanzu plugin delete login` to remove this plugin for the new CLI.
+Once the user no longer needs any legacy CLI, they can run `tanzu plugin uninstall login` to remove this plugin for the new CLI.

 The second change to the `tanzu login` command is that it is now deprecated and therefore no longer shown in the help text when running `tanzu -h`.